belazr/EasyWinHax/README.md

 # EasyWinHax
-EasyWinHax is a C++ library designed to provide basic and low abstraction functionallity for windows process and more specifically game hacking.
+EasyWinHax is a C++ library designed to provide basic and low abstraction functionallity for windows process hacking and more specifically game hacking.
 It is written to learn and help others to learn the ins and outs of windows, the portable executable format and low level concepts of code execution by example.
 Therefore the code is kept very c-ish (even though it uses some c++ concepts) in the hope of not hiding the essentials behind abstraction.
 This is not an attempt to write a by-the-books modern C++ library.
 Most importantly it is about having fun with computers!

 ## Requirements